National Research Survey · The Lab · Est. 2024

 What role does professional development play?

-Assessing whether joint professional learning opportunities exist, how they are structured, and whether they contribute meaningfully to shared understanding and trust.
+Assessing whether joint professional learning opportunities exist, how they are structured, and how they relate to shared understanding and working relationships.

 Research Question 5

-Identifying the organizational features, leadership behaviors, and systemic practices that create environments where special and general education leadership can work as true partners.
+Identifying the organizational features, leadership behaviors, and systemic practices associated with environments where special and general education leadership work together.

 Instrument Design

-The survey uses three distinct measurement approaches, each chosen to capture different dimensions of the trust dynamic between leadership teams.
+The survey uses three distinct measurement approaches, each chosen to capture a different dimension of the working relationship between leadership teams.

 Likert Scales